 The First, the Fastest and the Famous

-Croydon Aerodrome became the global focus for record breaking flights.
+London Croydon Airport became the global focus for record breaking flights.
 There was a desire to go further and faster than anyone had gone before.
-Here are some of the record breakers who came to Croydon:
+Here are just a few of the record breakers that flew at London Croydon Airport:

 1926, March 13th- Alan Cobham’s return flight to Cape Town in 15 days which earned him his knighthood.
 Cobham later innovated air to air refuelling.